Using the Path of Least Resistance to Explain Deep Networks: Method

 \subsection{Approximation of the geodesic with energy-based sampling.}

-While our $k$NN-based method is effective for explaining simpler models, its applicability diminishes as model complexity increases.
+While our $k$NN-based method is effective for explaining simpler manifolds (typically low-dimensional synthetic/tabular inputs, or low-dimensional learned embeddings), its applicability diminishes as model complexity increases.
 In such cases, a prohibitively large number of samples is required between the baseline and the input to provide accurate estimates of the geodesic path.
 Even with relatively large number of samples, it is not trivial where on the manifold to sample the points to adequately capture the gradient landscape.
 Furthermore, once the points are sampled, searching the graph for the shortest path will be computationally too intensive.
-For such use-cases, in this subsection, we devise an energy-base sampling method as another approximation procedure.
+For such use-cases, in this subsection, we devise an energy-based sampling method as another approximation procedure.

 As noted in Remark \ref{rem:shortest}, we aim to sample from the shortest paths between two points in the input space while avoiding regions of high gradients.
 To achieve this, we deviate from the straight line to minimise the influence of high-gradient areas.
 This process can be approximated as follows: we begin with a straight-line path between the two points and define a potential energy function composed of two terms: a distance term to maintain proximity to the straight line and a curvature penalty term to push away from high gradient regions.
 Minimising this energy function approximates the geodesic path.